Pursuing a PhD is a unique and personal experience.

 Emigrate!

 Everyone wants to live a good life.
 But the uncomfortable truth is that the majority of people in the world have the geographical fatality of being born in countries polluted by financial uncertainty and a lack of freedom.
 At some point in their life, people living in such places realize that it is difficult (if not impossible) to get a decent life there.
-Thus, the most viable solution for them is to emigrate, and doing it as a student is often one of the cleanest ways achieve this goal.
+Thus, the most viable solution for them is to emigrate, and doing it as a student is often one of the cleanest ways to achieve this goal.

 On the other hand, science is costly.
 Only the most advanced countries can afford to pay the monetary costs of performing cutting-edge research.
 Professionals in Computer Science are in high demand today.
 They are scarce, well paid by the industry, and can also work remotely.
 This is why the developed countries often lack qualified people to carry out research in this field.
 The situation opens the door for talented immigrants willing to do a PhD in these countries while achieving the personal goal of changing their lives.